-The BSc (Hons) Mathematics degree is designed to equip you with a broad based knowledge of mathematics and its applications.
-The emphasis of the course is on the understanding and proper application of mathematical and statistical techniques.
+The MMath (Hons) Mathematics degree is designed to give you the opportunity to study Mathematics at the forefront of the discipline and to equip you with both a broad and deep knowledge of mathematics and its applications.
+The emphasis of the course is on the systematic understanding and proper application of mathematical and statistical theories and techniques.
 Your acquisition of this knowledge and understanding will be supported by the use of professional mathematical and statistical software.

 The knowledge and understanding you will gain of mathematics and its applications will equip you for a career as a specialist mathematician or statistician in a variety of sectors.
-In addition to developing a wide knowledge of mathematics, the degree will provide you with general transferable skills, which will make you suitable for general graduate employment in a changing job market.
+In addition to developing a sound knowledge of mathematics, the degree will provide you with general transferable skills, which will make you suitable for general graduate employment in a changing job market.
+In particular, the final year project will develop your research skills.